spfrommer/torchexplorer/README.md

 **Histograms.** Each vertical "slice" of a histogram encodes the distribution of values at the corresponding x-axis time.
 The y-axis displays the minimum / maximum bounds of the histogram.
 Completely white squares mean that no data fell in that bin.
 A bin with one entry will be shaded light gray, with the color intensifying as more values fall in that bin (this encodes the "height" of the histogram).
 The dashed horizontal line is the $y=0$ line.

+> [!NOTE]
+> The tensors populating histograms are processed in two ways.
+First, for performance reasons they are randomly subsampled according to the `sample_n` parameter.
+This is 100 by default, and passing `None` will disable sub-sampling.
+Note that this sampling means that histograms that should be the same may look slightly different (e.g., output of parent node and input of child node).
+Second, a fraction of the most extreme values from the median are rejected to prevent outliers from compressing the histogram.
+This fraction is 0.1 by default, and can be disabled by passing 0.0 to the `reject_outlier_propertion` parameter.

 For the following explanations, I'll be referencing this module:
 ```python
 class TestModule(nn.Module):